 2000 Award Winner | 2000 Finalists | 1999 Award Winner | 1999 Finalists | Award Guidelines | Who Was Dave Moore?

-Elysian Fields Quarterly: The Baseball Review is pleased to announce the winner of the fourth annual Dave Moore Award for the "most important baseball book" of 2002, as selected by our panel of judges:
+Elysian Fields Quarterly: The Baseball Review is pleased to announce the winner of the fifth annual Dave Moore Award for the "most important baseball book" of 2003, as selected by our panel of judges:

-Our congratulations to Mr. Korr and University of Illinois Press!
+Our congratulations to Mr. Bouton and Bulldog Press!

 About the Author: